What is left to play for on the final day of the Premier League season?

 They didn't finish unbeaten, they didn't win every home game, they didn't get to Man City's 100-point record.

 However, it's not all tears at Anfield.
-They will claim the biggest winning margin between first and second, which previously stood at 19 points (Man City to Man Utd in 2017/18), and Liverpool also secured the title with a record seven games remaining.
+They can still claim the biggest winning margin between first and second, which previously stood at 19 points (Manchester City to Man Utd in 2017/18) if they win and Manchester City lose at home to relegated Norwich, having long-since secured the title with a record seven games remaining.

 And there's more...
 Liverpool can also equal City's 2017/18 record of 32 wins in a season if they win at Newcastle on Sunday.